DimitriFankhauser/IoT_Hackathon_Project/README.md

 - Dimitri Fankhauser

 ## Task
-We were tasked to create a system to create a system for the trade of carbon credits.
+We were tasked to create a system for the trade of carbon credits.

 ![img](Sequenzdiagramm.svg)